 - Serve warm with aji de tomate de arbol or tree tomato hot sauce.

-A slightly more sophisticated humita recipe that separates the eggs and beats the whites.
+For the slightly more sophisticated variation of humitas, this version separates the eggs and beats the whites.